choria-legacy/marionette-collective/website/simplerpc/agents.md

 The default timeout for SimpleRPC agents is *10*.

 ### Writing Actions
-Actions are the individual tasks that your agent can do, they should just be in methods matching the _name`_`action_.
+Actions are the individual tasks that your agent can do:

 {% highlight ruby linenos %}
-            def echo_action
-                validate :msg, String

-                reply.data = request[:msg]
-            end
-{% endhighlight %}

-There's a helper to create this for you, you saw it earlier:

-{% highlight ruby linenos %}
 action "echo" do
   validate :msg, String

-                reply.data = request[:msg]
+  reply[:msg] = request[:msg]
 end
 {% endhighlight %}

-These two code blocks have the identical outcome, the 2nd usage is recommended.

 Creates an action called "echo".
 They don't and can't take any arguments.